 Under Sec.
 1 (k) of the REE, text messages are considered “Ephemeral electronic communication”.

 Ephemeral electronic communication, to be admissible as evidence, must be proven by the testimony of a person who was a party to the same or has personal knowledge thereof.
 In the absence or unavailability of such witnesses, other competent evidence may be admitted (Sec.
 2, Rule 11, REE).

 In the case of Zaldez Nuez vs. Elvira Cruz Apao1, the Supreme Court admitted the exchange of text messages between Zaldy and Elvira as evidence against the latter as it was duly authenticated in accordance with Sec 2, Rule 11 of the REE.

-Go back to the main article: How to File Legal Separation in the Philippines: An Ultimate Guide
+Go back to the main article: How To Sue Your Spouse for Adultery or Concubinage in the Philippines

 - Zaldy Nuez v.
 Elvira Cruz-Apao, A.M.
 No. CA-05-18-P http://www.chanrobles.com/cralaw/2005aprildecisions.php?id=472 (Supreme Court of the Philippines 2005).